Alexander-Arnold leads Liverpool to 13-point lead in EPL - WHIZ News

 And that’s with a game in hand, and half of the season remaining.

-Victory in the chill of central England to complete a packed Boxing Day programme came five days after the European champion added the Club World Cup to its trophy haul.
+Victory in the chill of central England to complete a packed Boxing Day program came five days after the European champion added the Club World Cup to its trophy haul.

-“We played really good football, especially after all the travelling we’ve done and the intense period we’ve had,” Alexander-Arnold said.
+“We played really good football, especially after all the traveling we’ve done and the intense period we’ve had,” Alexander-Arnold said.
 “It probably is our best performance of the season.”

 Roberto Firmino netted the winner against Flamengo in Qatar and the forward completed two crosses from Alexander-Arnold at King Power Stadium.